predictive-technology-laboratory/asymmetric-threat-tracker/README.md

 * Optional
   * Go to Tools -> Extensions and Updates, then search for and install the License Header Manager.
 This is used to apply license text to each source code file.
   * Install the [InstallShield Limited Edition for Visual Studio](http://learn.flexerasoftware.com/content/IS-EVAL-InstallShield-Limited-Edition-Visual-Studio) add-on if you want to build the installer package.
-* Obtain the source code via one of the following options:
+* Obtain the source code
-  * Download the source archive for the version of interest:
+  * Download the source archive for the version of interest
     * 1.3 ([zip](https://github.com/MatthewGerber/asymmetric-threat-tracker/archive/v1.3.zip),  [tar.gz](https://github.com/MatthewGerber/asymmetric-threat-tracker/archive/v1.3.tar.gz))
   * To get the most recent version, clone the [ATT GitHub repository](https://github.com/MatthewGerber/asymmetric-threat-tracker).
 In your clone command, pass "--recursive" to retrieve necessary sub-projects.
 For example:
     ```